Feedback

 Objective

-This document provides instructions for unpacking the Cisco CRS 8-slot LCC and its components, attaching the dolly, moving the chassis safely, and securing the chassis to the floor.
+This document provides instructions for unpacking the Cisco CRS 8-slot LCC and its components, attaching the dolly, moving the chassis safely to its final location, and installing the chassis in a rack.
 This document does not provide background information and basic theory-of-operation for anyone wanting to understand the Cisco CRS Carrier Routing System.

 Audience